 and no I don’t just mean the tamariki!
-YOU TOO…. because how many of us find ourselves in charge of kapa haka because we
+YOU TOO…. because how many of us find ourselves in charge of kapa haka.
+This is often because we:

 - have shown a little bit of interest

 - can play the guitar (even if it’s D G A)

 - are Māori (therefore we must be the expert lol)